WWE Championship: 1982–2005

-A new design was introduced in January 1983, nicknamed the "Big Green Belt" due to its size and the color of its strap.
+After the previous design was destroyed, a new design was introduced in January 1983, nicknamed the "Big Green Belt" due to its size and the color of its strap.
+This was the first to be created under the WWF name.
 It included eight (later ten) side plates dedicated to the previous champions.
 The center plate featured a wrestler holding up a championship belt with a globe behind him.
-This design, held by Bob Backlund, The Iron Sheik, and Hulk Hogan, was replaced first by the "Hogan '84" design during the Spring of 1984, then by the nearly identical "Hogan '85" design, which first appeared at WrestleMania 1.
-Both were called "Hogan" belts as they were only worn by Hulk Hogan.
-Both championship belts were similar in design to the NWA Television Championship at the time.
-The ‘84 belt consisted of a dual-plated gold and silver main plate as well as two dual-plated side plates on each side.
+This design, held by Bob Backlund, The Iron Sheik, and Hulk Hogan, was replaced first by the "Hogan '84" design during the spring of 1984, then by the nearly identical "Hogan '85" design, which first appeared at WrestleMania 1.
+Both were called "Hogan" belts as they were only worn by Hulk Hogan, and they were similar in design to the NWA Television Championship at the time.
+The '84 belt consisted of a dual-plated gold and silver main plate as well as two dual-plated side plates on each side.
 The main plate was engraved with red lettering.
-The ‘85 belt had a silver and black main plate with raised silver lettering and the same side plates as the ‘84 belt.
+The '85 belt had a silver and black main plate with raised silver lettering and the same side plates as the '84 belt.
 Both belts included black straps.
 Both center plates read "WWF" at the top, below that was an eagle with two banners below it reading "World Heavyweight Wrestling Champion".
 The bottom read "World Wrestling Federation" and above that was a name plate commemorating Hogan's title win, while the side plates noted previous champions.
 In October 1985, a new belt was introduced and was again only worn by Hogan.
-This belt is erroneously known as the “Hogan ‘86” belt.
+This belt is erroneously known as the "Hogan '86" belt.
 The center plate featured a globe in the center, along with Roman columns and olive branches.
 It read "World Heavyweight Wrestling Champion" and included the famous WWF block logo at the top, while four side plates had flags (two flags per side plate) representing the United States, Canada, Mexico, Japan, the United Kingdom, Australia, the Soviet Union, and Italy.